Mountain Mama's guide to preparing for your session

 After your Session...

 1. I will post process your images and begin the editing process.
 Editing can take a while depending on how many images we take and how many flaws need to be minimized on top of my full time job.
-The normal wait time ranges between five to six months.
-Please allow up to seven months for a wedding.
+The normal wait time ranges between three to six months for weddings and three to four months for Basic or Family Sessions.

 2. Once your images are ready for unveiling, I will upload them to an online gallery called Pixieset.
 Through Pixieset you can share your session with all of your friends and family and make your purchase selections.
 Anyone you share your gallery link and password with can also make purchases from the comfort of their homes.
 Delivery normally takes between one to two weeks after order processing.